MarkBind/markbind/docs/userGuide/markBindSyntax.md

 <span class="lead" id="overview">

 **A MarkBind source file may contain a mix of several popular syntax schemes** used in creating web pages.
-MarkBind source code can be as simple as basic Markdown, and you can use progressively more complicated syntax to create progressively more sophisticated Web pages while optimizing other aspects such as content reuse.
+MarkBind source file can be as simple as basic Markdown, and you can use progressively more complicated syntax to create progressively more sophisticated Web pages while optimizing other aspects such as content reuse.
 </span>

 Here are the syntax schemes supported, each of which are explained in the sections below: